falcosecurity/falco-website/content/en/docs/rules/default-custom.md

 ## Falcoctl

-The [falcoctl](https://github.com/falcosecurity/falcoctl) tool provides functionality to download and update rules files when distributed as OCI artifacts to directories that can be specified by the user.
-The `install` command of the [falcoctl](https://github.com/falcosecurity/falcoctl) tool will download rulesfile OCI packages to a configurable directory (by default, that is `/etc/falco`).
-For instance, in order to install a specific version of the default rules file in `/etc/falco` you can run
+The [falcoctl](https://github.com/falcosecurity/falcoctl) tool provides functionality to download and update rules files distributed as OCI artifacts.
+The `install` command of the [falcoctl](https://github.com/falcosecurity/falcoctl) tool will download rules files to a configurable directory (by default, that is `/etc/falco`).
+For instance, to install a specific version of the default rules file in `/etc/falco` you can run the following commands:

 ```
 # falcoctl index add falcosecurity https://github.io/falcosecurity/index.yaml
 # falcoctl artifact install falco-rules:1.0.0
 ```

-Falcoctl is available as a standalone tool, included in the Falco image, packaged as a systemd unit and installed via the Helm chart.
+Falcoctl is available as a standalone tool, included in Falco packages and container images, automatically installed as a systemd unit or deployed as an init container via the Helm chart.

 ## Rules installed via the Helm chart